kongbytes/arp-scan-rs/README.md

 Perform a scan on the network interface `eth0`.
 The first valid IPv4 network on this interface will be used as scan target.
 By default, the first network interface with an `up` status and a valid IPv4 will be selected.

+#### Set IPv4 network range `-n 172.17.0.0/24`

+By default, the scan process will select the first IPv4 network on the interface and start a scan on the whole range.
+With the `--network` option, an IPv4 network can be defined _(this may be used for specific scans on a subset of network targets)_.

 #### Set global scan timeout `-t 15s`

 Enforce a timeout of at least 15 seconds.
 This timeout is a minimum value (scans may take a little more time).
 Default value is `2000ms`.